liquid-forge/forge-architecture/docs/meta-architecture.md

 - **MINOR**: New features, backward compatible
 - **PATCH**: Bug fixes, no interface changes

-Each component maintains its own version independently.
+Each Component maintains its own version independently.

 ### Module Versioning
-Modules use semantic versioning to indicate compatible sets of components:
+Modules use semantic versioning to indicate compatible sets of Components:
-- **MAJOR**: Breaking changes to module contracts or major architectural changes
+- **MAJOR**: Breaking changes to Module contracts or major architectural changes
-- **MINOR**: New components added or significant features across components
+- **MINOR**: New Components added or significant features across Components
-- **PATCH**: Updates to component versions within compatibility range
+- **PATCH**: Updates to Component versions within compatibility range

-A module version represents a tested, compatible combination of component versions.
+A Module version represents a tested, compatible combination of Component versions.

 ### Version Compatibility
-- Module versions define compatibility ranges for their components
+- Module versions define compatibility ranges for their Components
 - Components declare their dependencies using version constraints
 - The Module Registry maintains compatibility matrices
-- Applications pin specific module versions for stability
+- Applications pin specific Module versions for stability

 ## Relationship Model